Amman in one day: the perfect Amman itinerary

 No visit to Amman is complete without a visit to Hashem restaurant.
 This restaurant is among the most popular restaurants in Amman and serves traditional Jordanian food to locals, tourists, diplomats and even members of the Jordanian royal family.

 This place is always busy, but the long queues are worth the wait.
 There is no menu, but you can’t go wrong with falafel, hummus or fuul (fava beans).
-The mint tea is also great to finish your lunch with before exploring the rest of Amman.
+The mint tea is also great to finish your lunch before exploring the rest of Amman.

 After a morning of historic sights it is now time to see modern Amman at trendy rainbow street where the young and rich come to shop and eat.
 This street is full of boutique stores, hip cafes, upmarket restaurants and rooftop bars offering sweeping views over Amman.
 If it’s friday don’t miss the weekly Souk jara flea market.